brendt/stitcher.io/src/content/blog/2021-01-10-websites-like-star-wars.md

-I'm not the biggest Star Wars fan myself, but I can enjoy one of the movies from time to time.
+I have to admit I'm not the biggest Star Wars fan, but I can enjoy one of the movies from time to time.
 Whenever I watch one there is _one_ thing that always stands out: the movement in everything Star Wars related feels… odd.

 Here's what I mean with that: whenever a door slides open or a non-human character speaks, whenever a droid walks or moves; those movements feel a little unnatural to me.
 It makes the characters feel like puppets, and it makes objects like sliding doors feel like they have no actual weight.